mikelewek/FSD_P2_TournamentResults/README.md

 Tournament Results - FSD Project 2
 ------------------------------------
-<p>This application stores game data for a Swiss-Pairing scoring tournament.</p>
+<p>This application stores game data, ranks and pairs players for a Swiss-Pairing scoring tournament.</p>

 The Repo.
 Contains the Following Files
 -------------------------------------